megg-at-github/Panopticon-Open-Source-Project/PSS Guideline.md

 How to run this software

-You can only run the software on a code editor or Command Prompt, and that is easy
+You can run the software on a Command Prompt, and that is easy

 You can run this software on Command Prompt.
-First, you want to download the code and paste it into any code editor, then run it, then you can access the software or just open the downloaded file .
+First, you want to download the code , then run it, then you can access the software or just open the downloaded file .
 I recommend you to use Command Prompt to run the software.
 To understand how to use the software, you just want to analyze the code and understand it.